Smart money moves for families

 How do I start planning for my family financially?

 Take baby steps.
 Come up with a written plan.
-You can start with a simple budget, and then start to think about things like short-term and long-term savings goals, insurance coverage, investments, and an estate plan.
+You can begin with a simple budget, and then start to think about things like short-term and long-term savings goals, insurance coverage, investments, and an estate plan.
 When you’re ready, you can talk to a professional about taxes.
-Having kids may mean you get dependent tax breaks, which could help your bank account.
+Having kids may mean you get dependent tax breaks, which could help your financial situation.

 What if our children get sick?